-To help organisations navigate the ongoing uncertainty around holding AGMs and executing electronic documents in the current environment, the AICD has collaborated with the Governance Institute of Australia, Australasian Investor Relations Association and the Law Council of Australia to issue joint guidance.
+To help organisations navigate holding AGMs and executing electronic documents in the current environment, the AICD has updated its joint guidance with the Governance Institute of Australia, Australasian Investor Relations Association and the Law Council of Australia.

 The long-awaited permanent reforms under the Corporations Act Amendment (Meetings and Documents) Act 2022 (the Act) relating to AGMs and the signing and sending of electronic documents passed Parliament and came into effect on February 2022.

 The Act provides much needed certainty for organisations which have been operating under a series of temporary measures throughout the COVID-19 pandemic.